T'aesangwang

-T'aesangwang and the related title T'aesanghwang are titles used at various points in Korean history for retired king or emperors.
+T'aesangwang and the related title T'aesanghwang are titles used at various points in Korean history for retired kings or emperors.
 The terms Sangwang and Sanghwang have also been used similarly.

 History

-Taejo of Goguryeo called himself "Taejo the Great", who is the first retired king on the Samguk Sagi to retired and abdicated in favour of his son Suseong as a successor.
+Taejo of Goguryeo was the first monarch recorded in the Samguk Sagi to abdicate (in favor of his son Suseong).

-The last retired emperor as the T'aesanghwang was Emperor Gojong in Korean Empire.
+The last retired monarch was Emperor Gojong of the Korean Empire.